Wednesday, June 7, 2023

 When writing a college essay, remember that every word counts.
 You only have several hundred words to make an impact on the admissions committee, so use them wisely.

-Colleges use the essay to learn about you and your writing skills, so give them your best and don’t submit your first draft!
+Colleges use your essay to understand you and your writing prowess, so offer them your finest work — avoid submitting your initial draft.

-Pro Writing Tips for Crafting a Great College Essay
+Pro Writing Tips for Nailing Your College Essay

 ✔️ Don’t Waste the Reader’s Time

-Make sure your work gets to the point and stays on-topic.
+Make sure your work gets to the point swiftly and stays on-topic.

 ✔️ Balance Your Tone With Your Audience in Mind